mocks-server/website/docs/configuration/how-to-change-settings.md

 ```

 :::tip
-In the [examples on the next page](configuration/options.md) you'll see options like `routes.collections.selected`.
-When provided programmatically, that option would correspond to object properties, like `{ routes: { collections: { selected: "foo" }}}`
+In the [examples on the next page](configuration/options.md) you'll see options like `mock.collections.selected`.
+When provided programmatically, that option would correspond to object properties, like `{ mock: { collections: { selected: "foo" }}}`
 :::

 ## Configuration file